databrary/design/ridir-16/narrative.md

 #### Intellectual Merit

-This project will enhance the Databrary digital library, a "user-friendly large-scale next-generation data resource" serving already serving a community of several hundred developmental and learning scientists across the globe.
+This project will enhance the Databrary digital library, a "user-friendly large-scale next-generation data resource" that serves a growing community of several hundred developmental and learning scientists across the globe.
-The contribution of a particular dataset will no longer depend on the private analytic and interpretive activities of researchers from one laboratory or the specific resources available to them, but instead benefit from the critique of many researchers with different viewpoints.
-This will strengthen the credibility of the behavioral science research enterprise as a whole.
+The enhancements will add significant value to Databrary's extensive existing library of reusable video data by integrating a previously inaccessible and invaluable set of expertly coded and micro-detailed annotations describing and enriching those videos.
+The new sources of data will be made accessible in a variety of formats for reuse by other researchers, allowing researchers to work in the tools with which they are most familiar and are best suited to their research questions and analyses.
-The enhancements to Databrary will enable new research questions to be asked based on existing, already collected and shared video data.
+Interoperability among codes will enable new multidisciplinary research questions to be asked based on existing, already collected and shared video data.
-The project will make it possible for researchers to readily assess the feasibility of asking new questions by searching for relevant shared data, and evaluating the prospects of a new analysis without undergoing expensive pilot testing.
-The project extends to the domain of video data the demonstrated power and utility of text-based search.
-It lays the groundwork for research using analytical techniques that evaluate the temporal relationships between multiple time series measurements.
-Finally, In order to deliver actionable information to users, the project will develop, validate, and deploy new interfaces that allow complex data patterns to be visualized and manipulated.
+Finally, by incorporating annotations and code definitions, the enhancements will enable Databrary users to more readily seek, find, and reuse shared video data.

 #### Broader Impacts

-The proposed enhancements will make resources on Databrary, many of them funded by NSF and NIH, more findable, accessible, interoperable, and reusable -- core principles that are the inspiration for next-generation data sharing initiatives.
+The proposed enhancements will make datasets shared on Databrary, many of them previously funded by NSF and NIH, more findable, accessible, interoperable, and reusable.
-The infrastructure will have impacts beyond the developmental science community.
-Video and audio recordings are used by researchers in linguistics, anthropology, political science, behavioral economics, cognitive science, neuroscience, social psychology, clinical psychology, movement science, education, ethology, and human-computer interaction, and computer vision, among other fields.
+Video and audio recordings are used by researchers in fields across the social and behavioral sciences, so the infrastructure enhancements will have impacts beyond the developmental science community.
-Therefore, the project has wide-ranging potential to lead to new research within and across fields, including those in the social, behavioral, and economic sciences.
-Databrary is currently open to all qualified investigators without cost.
-That includes researchers at institutions with few resources to support research.
-The proposed enhancements will make it substantially easier for these scientists to contribute to the body of knowledge about human behavior by building on the expensive-to-collect data gathered by others.
+The proposed enhancements will make it substantially easier for scientists at institutions with limited resources for research or their students to participate in scientific discourse about human behavior by building on the expensive-to-collect data gathered by others.
-The enhancements to Databrary will benefit all researchers by making data sharing more appealing, and these incentives will increase the number of researchers who share, the diversity of the data sets they share, and the pace of data sharing.
+The project will make data sharing more appealing, and this should increase the number of researchers who share, the diversity of the data sets they share, the quality of data shared, and the pace of data sharing.
+This will improve transparency and boost reproducibility.
-Finally, since some dataset metadata and possibly entire datasets will be available for public viewing, we will raise the profile of video-based research and bolster interest in and support for science in the behavioral sciences among the public at large.
+Since some dataset metadata and possibly entire datasets will be available for public viewing, we will raise the profile of video-based research and bolster interest in and support for the behavioral sciences among the public at large.